 Charleston, South Carolina, has become a top destination for bachelorette parties, and we know why.
 It’s the perfect place to experience true Southern hospitality, rainbow-colored architecture, rich history, and vibrant nightlife.
 The city has some of the best beaches on the East Coast along with trendy breweries and restaurants, making it a getaway for all types of brides-to-be.

 To curate the perfect Charleston bachelorette party, we turned to travel expert Ilana Silverman.

 Meet the Expert

-Ilana Silverman is a founder and luxury travel advisor at IMS Travel.
+- Ilana Silverman is a founder and luxury travel adviser at IMS Travel.